Search

 Advance Care Planning

-Advance care planning is a process of thinking, talking and telling others about what kind health and personal care we want to receive in the future.
+Advance care planning is a process of thinking, talking and telling others about what kind of health and personal care we want to receive in the future.
 It is important to talk with your healthcare team about several things: what might lay ahead, what type of care you might need, what choices might be available for you, and the type of decisions that might need to be made.
 Talking these things over with your family and your healthcare team members, and letting them know about your wishes, will help you feel comfortable and confident about future decisions that could be made on your behalf.
 Taking the time to write your instructions down is another important step.
 This document is called an advanced care plan.
 Visit https://www.advancecareplanning.ca/ to learn more.

 young female doctor comforts older man in doctors office